gtluu/timsconvert/README.md

 Similar to the web version, the Nextflow workflow for TIMSCONVERT only supports LC-TIMS-MS(/MS) data currently.
 This workflow should be run under Linux or Windows Subsystem for Linux (WSL) if using Windows 10.

 1. Download and install Anaconda.
 Follow the prompts to complete installation.
+Anaconda3-2021.11 is used as an example here.
 ```
 wget https://repo.anaconda.com/archive/Anaconda3-2021.11-Linux-x86_64.sh
 bash /path/to/Anaconda3-2021.11-Linux-x86_64.sh